stock2shop/website/content/help/how-to/products/variable-products.md

-As you can see in the example, the red and blue shoes come in 3 different sizes.
+In the example, the red and blue shoes come in 3 different sizes.
 It is important that each variant has a unique combination of options, meaning, you will not be able to have 2 blue shoes that are size 9 under the same Parent Product.

 When importing data into Stock2Shop, we need to be able to define the above “parent/child” relationship in a flat data structure (spreadsheet).

 In order to do this, we have some field conventions, namely:
 - **source_product_code:** This is the unique identifier for each parent product.